Planning-oriented Autonomous Driving: Experiments

-We compare with prior state-of-the-arts, both modularized and end-to-end based approaches.
-The main metric for each task is marked in gray background in Tables.
+Following the sequential order of perception-prediction-planning, we report the performance of each task module in comparison to prior state-of-the-arts on the nuScenes validation set.
+Note that \algname jointly performs all these tasks with a single trained network.
+The main metric for each task is marked with gray background in tables.

-\paragraph{Perception results.} As for multi-object tracking in~\Cref{tab:sota-track}, \algname yields a significant improvement of \textbf{+6.5} and \textbf{+14.2} AMOTA(\%) compared to MUTR3D~\cite{zhang2022mutr3d} and a prediction-target method ViP3D~\cite{gu2022vip3d} respectively.
-Moreover, \algname achieves the lowest ID switch score showing the temporal consistency for each tracklet.
-For online mapping in~\Cref{tab:sota-map}, \algname shows excellent ability to segment road elements, especially in lanes (\textbf{+7.4} IoU(\%) compared to BEVFormer) which are crucial for downstream agent-road interaction in motion forecasting.
-Note that our tracking is slightly inferior to state-of-the-art Immortal Tracker, which is designed by tracking-by-detection paradigm; and the performance on some semantic classes in mapping falls behind c.f. some perception-oriented works.
-We argue that \algname is goal-oriented to benefit \textit{final} planning - not targeting at top-1 performance within single task.
+\paragraph{Perception results.} As for multi-object tracking in \Cref{tab:sota-track}, \algname yields a significant improvement of \textbf{+6.5} and \textbf{+14.2} AMOTA(\%) compared to MUTR3D~\cite{zhang2022mutr3d} and ViP3D~\cite{gu2022vip3d} respectively.
+Moreover, \algname achieves the lowest ID switch score, showing its temporal consistency for each tracklet.
+For online mapping in \Cref{tab:sota-map}, \algname performs well on segmenting lanes (\textbf{+7.4} IoU(\%) compared to BEVFormer), which is crucial for downstream agent-road interaction in the motion module.
+As our tracking module follows an end-to-end paradigm, it is still inferior to tracking-by-detection methods with complex associations such as Immortal Tracker~\cite{wang2021immortal}, and our mapping results trail previous perception-oriented methods on specific classes.
+We argue that \algname is to benefit \textit{final} planning with perceived information rather than optimizing perception with full model capacity.